allan920693/Facebook-Auto-Posting/README.md

 # Facebook-Auto-posting
-This project shows how to make auto post in Facebook page.
+This project shows how to make auto posts in Facebook page.

 We use NBA video as an example of a daily post.